Rein Attemann, Puget Sound Advocacy Manager

 Kathy leads the overall fundraising and development activities for both Washington Environmental Council and Washington Conservation Voters, and works with Joan Crooks and Brendon Cechovic on strategic organizational development issues.
 Kathy has over 20 years of fundraising experience, nearly all of it in the environmental sector.
 She was lured back to WEC/WCV after a six year absence, during which time she worked as the Development Director for Resource Media, a nonprofit communications firm that specializes in environmental policy debates.
 During her tenure there she helped to nearly triple the organization’s budget, and as a member of the organization’s management team, established the structure and systems that successfully guided Resource Media through this period of rapid growth.
 From 1995 to 2005, Kathy was WEC’s Development Director, creating the organization’s overall fundraising framework.
 Kathy is a graduate of Colorado State University and also has a certificate in Non-profit Management and Fundraising from the University of Washington.
 She and her husband are slowly remodeling an old home and restoring its gardens.
 When not pondering which native plants grow best in dry shade or how to repair a stone wall, they spend time riding their bikes and hiking.

-Tiffany has joined our staff as the joint administrative director for Washington Environmental Council and Washington Conservation Voters.
-After graduating with a degree in Psychology from the University of Washington, Tiffany traveled along the east coast working with college students on public interest campaigns with MassPIRG.
-However, the various terrains in Washington brought her back and she has since taken advantage of the Puget Sound by volunteering with the Seattle Aquarium as a beach naturalist and working on election reform issues.
-In her free time, Tiffany has been working out what to do with 130 pounds of picked plums and is open to suggestions.
+Tiffany is the joint organizer for Washington Environmental Council and Washington Conservation Voters.
+After graduating with a degree in Psychology from the University of Washington, Tiffany traveled along the east coast working with college students on public interest campaigns.
+The various terrains in Washington brought her back and Tiffany first joined the WEC staff in 2011 as the joint Administrative Director.
+Now, Tiffany takes advantage of the Puget Sound by volunteering with the Seattle Aquarium as a beach naturalist.
+In her free time, Tiffany tries to set the record for the amount of times a person can eat brunch in a day.